Jordan Goldstein is a veteran litigator who specializes in complex financial products and commercial transactions.

 Jordan holds an M.B.A. from Harvard Business School and previously worked as a deal attorney, where he structured many of the same types of transactions he now litigates.
-Jordan is also a former federal prosecutor and served in senior roles in the U.S. Department of Justice, including in the Office of Legal Counsel and as Special Counsel to the Assistant Attorney General of the National Security Division.
+Jordan is also a former federal prosecutor and served in senior roles in the U.S. Department of Justice, including in the Office of Legal Counsel and as special counsel to the assistant attorney general of the National Security Division.

 - Mudrick Capital Management, L.P. v.
 Globalstar, Inc.: At trial in the Delaware Court of Chancery, represented plaintiff seeking defendant’s books and records, including e-mails, pursuant to Section 220 of Delaware’s General Corporation Law to investigate an allegedly unfair merger initiated by defendant’s controlling shareholder.
-In an order adopting many of our factual allegations regarding the proposed merger, the defendant was ordered to produce corporate books and records, including e-mails, from each of defendant’s C.E.O., the General Counsel, and the chair of the Special Committee that had approved the merger.
+In an order adopting many of our factual allegations regarding the proposed merger, the defendant was ordered to produce corporate books and records, including e-mails, from the defendant’s CEO., the general counsel, and the chair of the special committee that had approved the merger.
 One day after this ruling, the challenged merger was called off.

 - Frontline, Ltd. v.
 DHT Holdings, Inc.: In parallel proceedings in New York and the Marshall Islands, represented Frontline in its attempted takeover of DHT Holdings.
 Frontline sought to force DHT’s board of directors, based on their Revlon and Unocal duties, to redeem a poison pill and remove other entrenchment measures that the DHT board had allegedly enacted to deter bidders.